 In primary school one school teacher talked of the ‘bottom drawer’ in which a girl puts in all the things she wants to take with her to her second home.
-That was the first seed of the thought of a dowry.
+That was the first seed of the thought of a trousseau.

 The concept was introduced through the channel of the things we collect and not through the channels of the prince or the state of being in love or through the promise of a new life.
 Things.
 Good old material things.

 And so the idea of a dowry took shape in a materially romantic way, while alongside the media shaped the idea of the dowry in a bad way – presenting the social evils of gender-based power play that prevailed.

 So the dichotomy resulted in two separate ideas forming in my head.